lerna-lite/lerna-lite/README.md

 Below are the main reasons as to why this fork was created:

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, dependencies were really out of date)
-    - this is no longer the case since Nrwl took over stewardship of Lerna (we now keep PRs in sync with them when possible), but the next few points are still valid
+    - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna (we now keep their PRs in sync with them when possible)
 2. a desire to create a smaller and more modular lib that is lighter than the original all-in-one Lerna
+    - Lerna-Lite is entirely modular, there are no command installed by default (except `init`) and you must install the commands you wish to use
-    - it's smaller since we only copied half of Lerna's commands and many of them are totally optional.
+    - this fork is much smaller than the original Lerna, since we only copied half of their commands and they are **all** optional (install only what you use)
-    - the main goal of this fork was to only keep `version` and `publish` commands in the core and make everything else as optional packages (choose and install what you really need).
-3. rewrite the lib in TypeScript for type checking and to be compatible with ESM in the future
+3. rewrite the lib in TypeScript for type checking and eventually be compatible with ESM (now accomplished with v2.0.0)
 4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
-5. Lerna v5+ is installing **[Nx](https://nx.dev/)** as a required [dependency](https://github.com/lerna/lerna/blob/main/core/lerna/package.json#L66) (want it or not), while it remains **optional** in Lerna-Lite
-    - even if [Nx](https://nx.dev/) can be a nice addition with `lerna run` and [`useNx`](https://github.com/lerna-lite/lerna-lite/tree/main/packages/run#usenx-experimental) (which we did add), it should and **will always be optional** in Lerna-Lite, it's your decision.
-6. Lerna v5+ is also enforcing `useWorkspaces` option to be enabled, but this can have undesired effects (you might want to track only the `packages` folder with Lerna and not other folders like `demo` or `website`).
-Again, that will not be enforced in Lerna-Lite, in fact it's the opposite, I personally prefer to just use `packages` in `lerna.json` (especially with pnpm)
+5. Lerna is becoming more and another Nx product (**[Nx](https://nx.dev/)** is now a required dependency of Lerna but it's not in Lerna-Lite)
-7. add few extra features that currently only exists in Lerna-Lite
+6. we added a few extra features that currently exists only in Lerna-Lite
-   - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support for it six months later in v6)
+   - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support six months later in v6)
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish
 changes and changelogs
    - [lerna version --changelog-header-message "msg"](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--changelog-header-message-msg) it could be used to add sponsor badges in changelogs